openlegacy/openlegacy-public-ide-demos/sq-server-sp/demo-sql-server-stored-procedures/README.md

 ## Summary

-In this demo we have presented an end to end integration with **MS SQL Server** using OpenLegacy IDE within just a couple of minutes.
-We have started with fetching procedure metadata from a MS SQL Server, based on the metadata we automatically generated Java SDK that enables calling the Stored Procedure, later on we have presented the creation of a REST API utilizing the MS SQL Stored Procedure SDK.
+In this demo we presented an end to end integration with **MS SQL Server** using the OpenLegacy IDE within just a couple of minutes.
+We started by fetching metadata from a MS SQL Server.
+Based on the metadata, we automatically generated a Java SDK that enables calling the Stored Procedure.
+We then created a REST API utilizing the MS SQL Stored Procedure SDK.
 We used the IDE to better model and design the API and showed how it works with a standard Swagger page.